bpguasch/github-traffic-capture/README.md

 1. Navigate to the **CloudFormation** section in the AWS console.
 2. Select the stack named **GitHubTrafficCaptureStack** and click on **Delete**.

-Alternatively, you can execute the following command:
+Alternatively, you can execute the following command from the `cdk-app` directory:

 ```bash
 cdk destroy